MONEY MARKETS-Traders bet against January ECB rate cut

 By William James

-LONDON, Jan 7 A risk-hungry start to the year means traders are not positioning for the European Central Bank to cut interest rates on Thursday, but sensitivity to any signals on future cuts will remain high.
+LONDON, Jan 7 A risk-hungry start to the year means traders are not positioned for the European Central Bank to ease lending conditions by cutting rates on Thursday, but sensitivity to any signals on future cuts will remain high.

 After a roller-coaster December, in which expectations of a cut to the central bank's deposit rate built up and were subsequently dashed, pricing suggests traders are betting on a wait-and-see approach from the ECB in January.